ravelinx22/WhyGoAlone/README.md

 # WhyGoAlone

 Web app that allows users around the world find near by places and people interested in visiting them.
 Created using node + express + react + Mongo.
+Information about different places including location, category and name was taken from [Foursquare's API](https://developer.foursquare.com/).
 App created for [WebDev class at uniandes](johnguerra.co/classes/webDevelopment_spring_2018/).
 Requires a Mongo server with a database running locally.

 # Running the demo